swiftlang/swift-evolution/proposals/nnnn-playground-quicklook-api-revamp.md

 which allows types to do just that.
 (PlaygroundSupport is a framework delivered by the [swift-xcode-playground-support project](https://github.com/apple/swift-xcode-playground-support) which provides API specific to working in the playgrounds environment).
-The new `CustomPlaygroundConvertible` protocol would allow instances to return an alternate object or value (as an `Any`) which would serve as their description.
+The new `CustomPlaygroundDisplayConvertible` protocol would allow instances to return an alternate object or value (as an `Any`) which would serve as their description.
 The PlaygroundLogger framework, also part of swift-xcode-playground-support, will be updated to understand this protocol.